BigBang1112/mania-server-manager/README.md

 ## Advantaged over `docker-trackmania/forever` or `pyplanet/maniaplanet-docker` images

-- All Nadeo game servers within a single image
+- All Nadeo game server types within a single image
+- Manage all of your servers within a single volume
-- Checks for updates per restart, not per deployment - beneficial for ManiaPlanet title packs
+- Checks for updates per restart, not per deployment - beneficial for ManiaPlanet title packs, also avoids waiting on image updates
 - Specific versions can be picked, or the download sources can be modified (there's a use for it, soon^^)
 - Alternatively, use the Windows executable with Wine (there's a use for it, soon^^)
 - Many more possible options are configurable with environment variables